mantidproject/mantid/docs/source/release/v6.3.0/index.rst

    https://www.anaconda.com.
 All Rights Reserved

-We are excited to announce the release of brand-new packages built for the `conda package manager <https://docs.conda.io/en/latest/>`__.
+We are excited to announce the release of brand-new packages built for the `Conda package manager <https://docs.conda.io/en/latest/>`__.
 Up until this release only a single ``mantid-framework`` package has been available for Linux but this release sees full support for our standard platforms (Linux, Windows, macOS).
-Furthermore, the traditional monolithic package has been split into 3 packages in the conda world:
+Furthermore, the traditional monolithic package has been split into 3 packages in the Conda world:

 - ``mantid``: Access to the algorithms and workspace from Python (no GUI components).

-- ``mantidqt``: Access to custom-made Qt widgets built on top of mantid functionality, e.g. InstrumentViewer, SliceViewer.
+- ``mantidqt``: Access to custom-made Qt widgets built on top of Mantid functionality, e.g. InstrumentViewer, SliceViewer.

 - ``mantidworkbench``: A package shippping the traditional Workbench application.

-For instructions on how to access these packages please see the `conda installation instructions <https://download.mantidproject.org/conda.html>`__.
+For instructions on how to access these packages please see the `Conda installation instructions <https://download.mantidproject.org/conda.html>`__.

 Future Packaging Changes
 ------------------------